Fly Fishing the

 As I mentioned, Ken Pavol guides part-time and knows the waters of this area better than anyone.
 Contact Ken Pavol at North Branch Angler by email for full information Email Ken Pavol or call him on his cell: 240-321-1495, or at home: 301-387-5314.

 When in the area my wife and I stayed at the Stonebow Inn.
 Sadly the Stonebow has since closed its doors.
-It was literally located in Grantsville 100 feet from the Casselman River, and a short drive from the Savage River, the Upper Potomac, the Youghiogheny River, or the Savage River.
+It was literally located in Grantsville 100 feet from the Casselman River, and a short drive from the Savage River, the Upper Potomac, and the Youghiogheny River.
 There are state parks and many activities for everyone in the immediate area.

 WARM WATERS |